The City of PAE has resolved to endorse a draft Inclusive Communities Plan for a period of community engagement.

 Beach Access is something many people take for granted.
 Access to local beaches can be limited and sometimes impossible for members of the community who have additional mobility requirements.
 The City of Port Adelaide Enfield is working collaboratively with the public to improve access to key locations for people with disabilities

 Our Beach Access mats provide a safer path of travel than the usual beach access points and are suitable for wheelchairs, gophers, prams, walking frames and crutches, as well as providing a clear path of egress for those with visual impairments.
 They are also helpful for older dogs to be able to access the beach for physical activity.

-Parks Library has the first accredited Changing Places in South Australia.
-With an adult change table and tracking hoist system, this space helps individuals and their carers to participate in the social life of our community.
+With an adult change table and tracking hoist system, both the Parks Library and the Lights Community and Sports Centre include recognised Changing Places to help individuals and their support provider to participate in the social life of our community.
 The Changing Places also features a nature-inspired ceiling design in colours which are both calming and soothing.
+The Parks Library was the first accredited Changing Places in South Australia.

 The facility is accessible using a MLAK key (a key is also available from the Customer Service Desk).

 The City of Port Adelaide Enfield will be using MLAK to secure entry in some public spaces.
 This includes some of our accessible toilet facilities.

 MLAK is a security system that enables people with disabilities to gain 24/7 access to a network of public facilities all across Australia.

 You can apply for your own key * by visiting the Master Locksmiths Association of Australia web page and completing the application form.

 *MLAK keys cost $20 including GST and applications will need to be validated.